 Roxanne was awarded an honorary doctorate from Nipissing University in 2012 and received the Order of Canada in May 2017.
 ME to WE is a certified B Corporation, an indication of high social and environmental performance, transparency and accountability.

 Russell McLeod joined the WE Charity and ME to WE teams in early 2004.
-He was appointed Chief Operations Director in 2010.
 He is a driving force behind the ME to WE philosophy and business model, and since his appointment, ME to WE has donated over $6 million to WE Charity.

 A business graduate from the University of Ottawa, Russell worked closely with Peter Koppel in the creation of the Telfer School of Management Career Centre.